Section 3: C Build and Test Frameworks

 designed to help automate the process of building C programs.
 The key to

-is developing a Makefile
+using make is developing a Makefile.
+A Makefile is a plain text

 file which contains a list of rules which together specify how to